craole-cc/craole-cc/README.md

 I build **full-stack applications, data infrastructure, and systems utilities**, usually with **Rust** at the core.
 From frontend interfaces to backend pipelines to command-line tools, I'm exploring the entire spectrum of what's possible with modern systems programming.

 With roots in **music production** (bassist, singer, producer) and 8+ years in **Learning & Development** (including TEFL tutoring for professionals), I've always been driven by **expression**.
-The alias **"Craole"** embodies this—a fusion of my Caribbean heritage and creative identity, reminding me that ***I have something to say***.
+The alias **"Craole"** embodies this — a fusion of my Caribbean heritage and creative identity, reminding me that ***I have something to say***.

 Music remains part of my voice, but **code has expanded my range**.
-Every system I build, every pipeline I design, every utility I craft—it's all **expression through structure**, blending the precision and creativity I honed as a musician with the power of modern systems programming.
+Every system I build, every pipeline I design, every utility I craft — it's all **expression through structure**, blending the precision and creativity I honed as a musician with the power of modern systems programming.

 > **Code is another instrument of expression through structure** 🎵⚙️